 North America architectural (reading) guide

-I lived in the States for two years from 2013-2015.
+In what feels like half an eternity away, I lived in the States for two years from 2013-2015.
 Having caught the architecture bug in Tokyo before, I set out to explore the places I lived in and traveled to with an eye for important buildings and their stories.
+There is probably no better place in the world to satisfy these passions than New York.
+During countless rectilinear walks, I tried to learn about the city via its architecture.
+I did so from our base in Harlem, which then became the blog’s mainstay for a while.

 Working my way uptown, I was fascinated by the Borg cube-like hospital and its scarring visual impact on New York’s green lung in Mount Sinai vs. Central Park.
 One of this blog’s most read posts is about Schomburg Plaza (a residential tower at the top of Central Park) and its controversial history.
-Cutting West from there is another bastion of law enforcement, the Lincoln Correctional Facility.
+Cutting west from there is another bastion of law enforcement, the Lincoln Correctional Facility.
 Further afield, I took a stroll around the 1964 New York World’s Fair ground in Queens with a friend of mine.

 I am simultaneously dreading and yearning to return to New York one day, particularly Harlem.
 Dreading because of the steamroller of gentrification and the real estate state having shifted up a gear since.
 Yearning, well, because it’s New York, and its people usually being very good at overcoming the trials and tribulations of what’s thrown their way, eventually.
 Maybe the mayoral elections 2025 are an auspicious sign in that respect, and yes, maybe it’s time to go back!